 This is the kind of dessert that skips the drama of fancy frostings and jumps straight to comfort.
 Golden, nostalgic, and unapologetically sweet, revani is a timeless slice of Greek tradition served straight from the heart of home baking.

-If you love syrupy desserts like galaktoboureko, portokalopita, or karidopita, Greek cuisine has plenty more to offer.
+If you love syrupy desserts like galaktoboureko with custard cream, portokalopita with shredded phyllo, or full of walnuts karidopita, Greek cuisine has plenty more to offer.
 There's a syrup-drenched bite for every mood.
 Revani is their more casual cousin-no phyllo, no fuss, just flavor.

 The recipe's history